CS-W4121/cs-w4121.github.io/homeworks/hw2.md

 ### File name

 Each group should submit one zip file to Gradescope.
+Only one teammember need to submit the file, make sure the team members are assigned to the submission.

 Name the file as `<group_num>_assignment2.zip`.
 For example, `g1_asaf_assignment2.zip`.